 2026 Community Wood Energy and Wood Innovation Program

-This funding opportunity provides financial support for community-based projects that develop renewable wood energy systems and innovative wood product manufacturing, particularly in underserved areas with high unemployment.
+This funding opportunity provides financial support for rural communities to develop renewable wood energy systems and innovative wood product facilities, promoting economic growth and forest health.

 Award Range